 This is a good thing to discuss with your advisor.
 Your committee should have 4 people, which include three members of the Chemistry and Biochemistry grad group and one outside of the grad group.
 One of the members is your advisor and one of the Grad Group members is the Chair of your committee.
 The outside member must be present for exams but need not be present for annual meetings.
 In deciding on committee members, you might think about which faculty have complementary research interests so will be able to give research suggestions.

 What do I do for my annual committee meeting?

 You must establish your faculty advisory committee in your first year, and then meet with them each year after.
 Often these meetings are scheduled for the summer when schedules are a bit less hectic.
 However, there is often a lot of traveling happening in the summer, so it is good to try to schedule this meeting with your faculty advisory committee two or three months in advance.
-Before your meeting, you should prepare a two-page written research report (with research background and context, connetion to other work, and future plans), you and your advisor should fill out the Excel_Template and the Individual Development Plan and then you should send these documents to the committee to review before your meeting.
+Before your meeting, you should prepare a two-page written research report (with research background and context, connetion to other work, and future plans), you and your advisor should fill out the Excel_Template and the _Individual Development Plan, and then you should send these documents to the committee to review at least one day before your meeting.
 A day or so before the meeting, you should also fill out the mentoring survey.
 During your annual meeting with your committee, prepare some slides on: classes taken, conferences and workshops attended, talks/posters presented, papers published, and any other professional development activities you’ve taken part in over the past year.
 You’ll also give a short research update and discuss your future plans.
 Plan to go over the slides with your advisor well ahead of time so that your advisor can answer questions and provide feedback, and so that you can polish your slides.
 The committee meeting often lasts about an hour.

 How do I balance my time as a TA or GSR?